nashuaf/Web-Development/kite/readme.md

 1. Download the folder
 2. Change directory into the folder
 - If you have node already installed,\
-as well as express, axios, and nodemon, \
 you can go to step 4
 3. Install node.js globally
 4. Run ``run npm i express``